-In the short term, it is painful and temporarily disabling.
-In the long term, if not properly treated, a broken ankle can lead to significant complications and debility.
+Broken ankles are painful and temporarily disabling.
+If a fractured ankle is not properly treated, it can lead to significant, long-term complications and debility.

 Ligaments connect bone to bone to provide stability of the joints.
 They are commonly injured in the case of ankle sprains.
 They can also be injured in connection with ankle fractures.
 When ligaments are torn and associated with an ankle fracture, this damage can render the ankle unstable.
 The deltoid ligament is found on the inner part of the ankle and provides the majority of the stability of the ankle.
 If the deltoid ligament is torn in association with a fracture, the ankle is generally unstable.

 In the ankle joint or any joint in the body, two or more bones move relative to one another.
 There is a cushion or lining between the bones, which is called cartilage.
 Thinning or damage to this cushion can lead to arthritis or inflammation in the joint.

 Broken ankles are usually caused by a rotational injury, where the ankle becomes twisted, turned or rolled while walking or running, such as during sports activity.
 But they can also be caused by a high-force impact, such as from a fall or automobile collision.

 Breaks that occur suddenly, during a specific incident or injury, are known as traumatic ankle fractures.
 But a bone in the ankle can also break due to repetitive stress or impact over time.
 These are called stress fractures.

 An ankle stress fracture usually occurs some time after a person begins a new activity that involves significant impact of the foot, such as hiking, running or field sports.
 They can also occur in an active person who quickly increases their activity, for example when someone who is accustomed to jogging a few miles a week begins to train for a 26-mile marathon.